cfengine/documentation/reference/promise-types.markdown

 ---
 layout: default
-title: Promise Types
+title: Promise types
 published: true
 sorting: 20
 tags: [reference, bundles, common, promises]
 ---

-Within a bundle, the promise types are executed in a round-robin fashion in the following [normal ordering][Normal Ordering].
+Within a bundle, the promise types are executed in a round-robin fashion in the following [normal ordering][Normal ordering].
 Which promise types are available depends on the [bundle][bundles] type:

 | Promise Type   | common | agent | server | monitor |